rust-lang/this-week-in-rust/drafts/2018-10-30-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [static-assertions](https://docs.rs/static_assertions), a crate that does what it says on the tin – allow you to write static assertions.
-Thanks to [llogiq](https://github.com/llogiq) for the suggestion!
+This week's crate is [dutree](https://github.com/nachoparker/dutree), a command line tool that produces a colorful tree view of your disk usage.
+Thanks to [gilescope](https://users.rust-lang.org/t/crate-of-the-week/2704/466) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!